corgibytes/freshli-cli/CONTRIBUTING.md

 **Maintain Empathy:**

 When building software systems, it's also important to keep your audience in mind.
 BDD and TDD make it very difficult to ignore the needs of your code's audience.
-While it is possible to keep your audience in mind when wrting test automation after an implementation has been created, it is also very easy to become overly focused on the details of your solution and forget the needs of those who are going to interact with it.
+While it is possible to keep your audience in mind when writing test automation after an implementation has been created, it is also very easy to become overly focused on the details of your solution and forget the needs of those who are going to interact with it.

 **Avoid False Positives:**

-When writing an implementation first and then writing automatted tests for it, it is very possible to construct tests that always pass.
+When writing an implementation first and then writing automated tests for it, it is very possible to construct tests that always pass.
 It's also possible to create tests that don't fail when the functionality that they are testing breaks.
 Because the BDD/TDD process starts with a failing test and then adds code to make that test pass, you can have a very high degree of confidence that the test is correctly validating the code that was authored.

 ### Follow Coding Style

-On this project, we have automatted compliance with the team style guide by using linting tools to help us validate that the code is styled correctly.
+On this project, we have automated compliance with the team style guide by using linting tools to help us validate that the code is styled correctly.
 However, there is not good tooling for summarizing all of the choices that are embedded in the configuration files for the linting tools that we're using.

 **A starting point:**